Makayla Couture

-Makayla Walker (born July 3, 2002), known professionally as Makayla Couture, is a Canadian drag performer, activist, and television personality.
-She rose to prominence as a finalist competitor on the fifth season of reality competition television series Canada's Drag Race.
+Makayla Walker (born July 3, 2002), known professionally as Makayla Couture, is a Canadian drag performer, activist, and television personality based in Toronto, Ontario.
+She rose to prominence as a finalist on the fifth season for reality competition television series Canada's Drag Race in 2024, and later competed in its first All Stars iteration, where she placed in sixth.

 Before competing, she appeared as a makeover guest from the same series in 2021, which made her the first special guest to later compete as a contestant from the Drag Race franchise.
 The next year, Makayla Couture soon competed and placed as a runner-up in another television series, Call Me Mother (2022).

 Early life and education

-Makayla Walker was born on July 3, 2002, and was raised in neighbourhood Jane and Finch, located in the northwest end of Toronto, Ontario.
+Makayla Walker was born on July 3, 2002, and was raised in the neighbourhood of Jane and Finch, located in the northwest end of Toronto, Ontario.
 She experienced discrimination during the sixth grade, where her locker had set aflame in middle school by a student.
-Walker attended public Earl Haig Secondary School, participating as a theatre major in the Claude Watson program.
+Walker attended public Earl Haig Secondary School, participating as a theatre major under the Claude Watson program.

 Career and public image

 2021–2023: Drag beginnings and Call Me Mother

 Walker initially began performing under the drag persona Makayla Walker Louboutin at some local drag shows in Toronto.
 She made her first television appearance as a special guest for competition series Canada's Drag Race (2021), where she partook in a makeover challenge alongside contestant (and now winner) Icesis Couture.
 She presented herself as Ruby Couture and wore a red Cher–inspired outfit symbolizing fire.
 Walker now performs as Makayla Couture.
 The next year, Makayla Couture competed in the second season of Call Me Mother (2022).
 Over the course of the season, she was selected into the House of Dulcet formed by American drag queen Peppermint, won one challenge, and finished as a top four finalist.

 As the drag panic rose throughout Canada in 2023, the drag performer protested with Violet Parks by hosting a Drag Queen Story Hour event at the McLaughlin Branch of the Oshawa Public Library on June 3.
 Makayla Couture later appeared in a Pride campaign for British cosmetics the Body Shop to involve customers to support the Equality Act for the United States.
 This promotional campaign featured two more drag performers, Angel Au and Lana Ja'Rae.
 Her activism soon continued by performing at various festivals and events highlighting the Ballroom scene, HIV awareness, and supporting the LGBTQ+ community.